Warning light flashing for Slovakia's auto industry

 But at the same time, moves to raise the minimum wage and increase bonuses for night shifts introduced last year are making Slovakia less competitive, said Jan Pribula, secretary general of the Slovak Automotive Industry Association.

-“This is the time when companies are deciding who gets new models in seven years,” said Pribula, whose group represents Slovakia’s four carmakers - Volkswagen, PSA Group, Kia Motors and Jaguar Land Rover - along with suppliers, research institutes and importers.
+“This is the time when companies are deciding who gets new models in seven years,” said Pribula, whose group represents Slovakia’s four carmakers - Volkswagen, PSA Group (PEUP.PA), Kia Motors (000270.KS) and Jaguar Land Rover [TAMOJL.UL] - along with suppliers, research institutes and importers.

 “It is important to send a signal that we are responsible because now we are gradually losing a competitive edge.”